abhinendrayadav/ProVA/data/responses.md

 ## Performance_Review/appraisal
 * Performance_Review/appraisal
-  - The Policy covers all full-time and part-time employees who’ve joined on or before 31st March.
-It is applicable to those employees who have completed 12 months continuous service from the date of joining/ previous appraisal.
+  - The Policy covers all full-time employees.
+Prolifics follows Continuous appraisal process framework - 369 degrees which takes place throughout the year on an ongoing basis as opposed to those based on traditional annual appraisal.
 Please reach to your Project Manager or Supervisor for further details

 ## Performance_Review/variable
 * Performance_Review/variable
   - Variable compensation is an annual component.
-It is paid out half-yearly based on organizational, unit, and individual performance, gross margin and year over year quarterly growth Please reach to your Project Manager or Supervisor for further details
+It is paid out quarterly based on organizational, unit, and individual performance, gross margin and year over year quarterly growth Please reach to your Project Manager or Supervisor for further details

 ## Performance_Review/pip
 * Performance_Review/pip
   - Performance Improvement Plans are implemented to address sub-standard job performance and conduct.
 All PIPs will state the specific actions required to correct the problem, the time frame in which they must be completed, and the consequences if the problem persists.
 Please reach out to HRBP for further details

-## Performance_Review/race
+## Performance_Review/PEP
-* Performance_Review/race
+* Performance_Review/PEP
-  - Employees are eligible for the Individual Award, Team Award or Individual On-Spot Award on a quarterly basis.
-For nominations, please reach out to your Supervisor
+  - PEP awards can be in the form of informal recognition - PeP Thanks and Formal recognition - Excellence Awards.
+Nominations can be made on the relevant application form and submitted by the advertised due date.
+Please reach out to [HRBP](mailto:hr.bp@prolifics.com) for more details

 ## chitchat/ask_builder
 * chitchat/ask_builder